mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/schema-migration-guide.md

 1. CREATE INDEX

-**Postgres**: CREATE INDEX CONCURRENTLY does not take any locks.
+**PostgreSQL**: CREATE INDEX CONCURRENTLY does not take any locks.

 **MySQL**: No lock taken in MySQL as well.
 (Exception for fulltext and spatial indexes)

 2. ALTER TABLE ADD COLUMN

-**Postgres**: Adding nullable columns already happened in constant time since pg10.
-And from pg11 onwards, adding non-null columns with a default value also happens in constant time.
+**PostgreSQL**: Adding nullable columns already happened in constant time since version 10.
+And from version 11 onwards, adding non-null columns with a default value also happens in constant time.
 No issues seen with that.

 **MySQL 5.7**: A table rewrite happens, but no lock is taken.
 (Exception for auto-increment columns)